Zhenxiong County: Administrative divisions

 Zhenxiong County consists of 3 districts, 20 towns, 5 townships, 2 ethnic townships:

 Demographics

 Most people in Zhenxiong County speak Standard Chinese (commonly called "Mandarin"), which is used in the media, by the government, and as the language of instruction in education.
-A notable exception is the Yi people, who commonly speak the Yi language).
+A notable exception is the Yi people, who commonly speak the Yi language.
 The other significant minority group living in Zhenxiong County is the Miao people, who live at higher elevations in the county.

 Economy

-Zhenxiong possesses rich mineral resources (in total 30 species), including coal, pyrite, marble, and cryolite.
+Zhenxiong possesses rich mineral resources (in total 30 types), including coal, pyrite, marble, and cryolite.
 Among them, coal and pyrite have a very wide distribution with richer reserves.
 The prospective reserves and industrial reserves of coal are 7.4 million tons and 4.517 million tons, respectively.
 The former accounts for 28.01% of provincial output, and the latter is about 17.1%.